 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Webster Financial Corporation reported total carbon emissions of approximately 3,846,190 kg CO2e for Scope 1 and about 7,089,950 kg CO2e for Scope 2 (market-based), resulting in a combined total of around 10,936,140 kg CO2e for both scopes.
 In 2023, the corporation's emissions were slightly lower, with Scope 1 emissions at about 3,510,570 kg CO2e and Scope 2 emissions (market-based) at approximately 8,849,460 kg CO2e, leading to a total of around 12,360,030 kg CO2e.
 Webster Financial Corporation has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi).
-The absence of documented reduction targets suggests a need for further commitment to climate action.
+The absence of reduction targets suggests a need for further commitment to climate action within the financial sector.
 The company’s emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
-Overall, while Webster Financial Corporation has made strides in tracking its carbon footprint, the lack of reduction commitments highlights an opportunity for enhanced climate strategies moving forward.
+Overall, while Webster Financial Corporation has made strides in tracking its carbon footprint, the lack of defined reduction strategies highlights an opportunity for enhanced climate commitments in the future.